svankampen/croghan/README.md

 - **Content**
     - Footer logos have been taken from https://fontawesome.com/
     - Adobe type founds where used from Croghan Brand assets of which designer Colm O Connor created the branding for https://www.colmoconnor.com/
-    - Colour pallete used for headings and text come from Croghan Brand assets of which designer Colm O Connor created the branding for https://www.colmoconnor.com/
+    - Colour palette used for headings and text come from Croghan Brand assets of which designer Colm O Connor created the branding for https://www.colmoconnor.com/
     - Mentor Akshat Garg recommended https://flexboxfroggy.com/ to use the flex function where needed in the webpage.
     - The structure for the project was created using I Love Running as a guide https://github.com/Code-Institute-Org/love-running-2.0 .
 Basic structure for the contact form and webpage layout was referred to throughout.
     - For any code issues that came up https://www.w3schools.com/html/html_css.asp was used as a library of potential solutions in HTML & CSS.